• Home

 Do I have to use parchment paper?

-Silicone baking mats are a good reusable alternative.
-If you use neither, grease the pan well and check the bottoms a few minutes before the timer goes off — bare metal pans conduct heat faster and the bottoms can go too dark before the tops are done.
+Using parchment paper isn’t mandatory, but it certainly helps.
+Parchment paper prevents the bottoms from becoming too brown and helps with cleanup.
+A good reusable option is silicone baking mats.
+If you don’t use either, then make sure to really grease the pan and check the bottoms a few minutes before the timer goes off.
+This is because bare metal pans conduct heat faster and the bottoms can get too brown before the tops are finished.

 Related Recipes